Koenigsegg: Models

 In 2010 Koenigsegg released information at the 2010 Geneva Motor Show about a new model called the Agera, which translates into English as "take action/act".
 The Agera features a Koenigsegg developed 5.0-litre V8 engine coupled with variable turbo geometry turbochargers having a power output of 973 PS, mated to a newly developed 7-speed dual clutch transmission.
 The Agera's design follows a clear lineage from the previous Koenigsegg sports cars, but adds many special new features, such as a wider front track, new styling and aerodynamic features, and a new interior; including a new lighting technique called "Ghost Light" by the manufacturer which consists of microscopic holes to hide the interior lighting until it is turned on, which then shines through what appears to be solid aluminium.
-Production of the Agera ended in July 2018 after being in production for eight years when two of the three final edition cars were presented to their customers.
+Production of the Agera ended in July 2018 after being in production for eight years when two of the three final edition cars were presented to its customers.

 At the 2015 Geneva Motor Show, Koenigsegg presented a new model named the Regera, which translates into English as to "reign" or "rule".
 The Regera uses the Koenigsegg Direct Drive (KDD) transmission.
 Below 30 mph, motive power is by two electric motors on the rear wheels and the internal combustion engine (ICE) is disconnected.
 Above 30 mph, the ICE is connected by a fixed ratio transmission with no gearbox, torque vectoring by the previously mentioned electric motors and boosted by a third electric motor attached to the driveshaft.

 Koenigsegg initially based its engine on a V8 engine block from Ford Racing.
 These engines powered the initial run of the CC monikered cars.
 The block for the 4800 cc V8 in the CCX (Competition Coupe Ten, to celebrate ten years of the company) was cast for Koenigsegg by Grainger & Worrall of the UK who also cast the block for the Agera's 5.0-litre engine.

 In late 2018, Koenigsegg showed potential customers in Australia the replacement of the Agera via VR.
 Teaser sketches were released by the company at the same time.
-Initially, the model was rumoured to be called "Ragnarok" but the public unveil of the car at the 2019 Geneva Motor Show revealed the name to be Jesko, after the founder's father Jesko Von Koenigsegg.
+Initially, the model was rumoured to be called "Ragnarok" but the public unveil of the car at the 2019 Geneva Motor Show revealed the name to be Jesko, after the founder's father Jesko von Koenigsegg.